Manage Flood Risk

-Reducing Damage from Localized Flooding: A Guide for Communities (PDF)(180 pp, 9 MB, About PDF) Exit —This guide was produced by the Federal Emergency Management Agency to help U.S. cities, towns, villages, and counties reduce damage, disruption, and public and private costs caused by localized flooding within their jurisdictions.
+Reducing Damage from Localized Flooding: A Guide for Communities (PDF)(180 pp, 9 MB, About PDF) —This guide was produced by the Federal Emergency Management Agency to help U.S. cities, towns, villages, and counties reduce damage, disruption, and public and private costs caused by localized flooding within their jurisdictions.

-A Flood of Benefits – Using Green Infrastructure to Reduce Flood Risk Exit —This report describes how restoration or conservation of forests, wetlands, rivers, and floodplains can reduce flood risk while supporting an array of other benefits.
+A Flood of Benefits – Using Green Infrastructure to Reduce Flood Risk —This report describes how restoration or conservation of forests, wetlands, rivers, and floodplains can reduce flood risk while supporting an array of other benefits.

-Strategically Placing Green Infrastructure: Cost-Effective Land Conservation in the Floodplain Exit —This paper estimates the flood damage and costs that can be avoided by preventing development of floodplain parcels in the East River watershed of Wisconsin’s Lower Fox River Basin.
+Strategically Placing Green Infrastructure: Cost-Effective Land Conservation in the Floodplain —This paper estimates the flood damage and costs that can be avoided by preventing development of floodplain parcels in the East River watershed of Wisconsin’s Lower Fox River Basin.
 The analysis demonstrates how to use a geographic-information-based model to estimate the benefits of green infrastructure in reducing flood damage, compare the benefits to the costs, and target investments to develop cost-effective nonstructural flood damage mitigation policies.

-Envision® Sustainable Infrastructure Rating System – Business Case Evaluator (BCE) for Stormwater Exit —This tool from the Institute for Sustainable Infrastructure includes estimates for the value of green infrastructure benefits, including reduced flooding resulting from green infrastructure improvements.
+Envision® Sustainable Infrastructure Rating System – Business Case Evaluator (BCE) for Stormwater —This tool from the Institute for Sustainable Infrastructure includes estimates for the value of green infrastructure benefits, including reduced flooding resulting from green infrastructure improvements.

-Economic Assessment of Green Infrastructure Strategies for Climate Change Adaptation: Pilot Studies in the Great Lakes Region Exit —This National Oceanic and Atmospheric Administration study assesses stormwater management practices that can help communities reduce flooding by capturing, storing, or absorbing more water from precipitation events.
+Economic Assessment of Green Infrastructure Strategies for Climate Change Adaptation: Pilot Studies in the Great Lakes Region —This National Oceanic and Atmospheric Administration study assesses stormwater management practices that can help communities reduce flooding by capturing, storing, or absorbing more water from precipitation events.